cparsania/FungiExpresZ/README.md

 through the link <https://cparsania.shinyapps.io/FungiExpresZ/>.
 This is one of the quickest way to access the FungiExpresZ.
-However, due to limited computational resources, We recommend using this approach only when the size of the data is comparatively small (&lt; 10 MB) and/or you are in a need of quick figure out of the data.
+However, due to limited computational resources, We recommend using this approach only when the size of the data is comparatively small (\< 10 MB) and/or you are in a need of quick figure out of the data.
 Current setup allows approx. 30 concurrent users to access FungiExpresZ online.
 Additional traffic may disconnect random users’ session and you may end up loosing